-In the 20th century fifties, the discovery of the deoxyribonucleic acid (DNA) carried new perspectives to medicine and new hopes to mankind.
+In the 20th century fifties, the discovery of the double helix structure of the deoxyribonucleic acid (DNA) molecule brought new perspectives to medicine and new hopes to mankind.
 The revolutionary discovery of DNA allowed advances on new fields of science.
-Since then, research brought many other significant discoveries which borders are completely unknown.
+Since then, research brought many other significant discoveries which limits are completely unknown.

-The 20th century saw huge changes in the face of Earth with so many and so great discoveries that were totally impossible before.
-From the innovations that made possible to fly using heavy aircrafts, to use antibiotics for medical care, the arrival and enormous development of electronics, or whatever many other discoveries that revolutionized totally the humans life.
+The 20th century has transformed the face of Earth with so many and so great inventions that were totally impossible before.
+From the innovations that permitted to fly using heavy aircrafts, permitted to use antibiotics for medical care, the arrival of electronics, or whatever many other discoveries that changed totally the humans life.
 The existence got a completely different sense.
-Newly, the introduction of the computer and the advances in electronics have contributed to life at another level of existence.
+Recently, the introduction of the computer and the advances in electronics with alternating current circuits have contributed to life at another level of existence.
 The radio, television, cars, telephone, airplane, computers and internet services were products that have become available to the current life.

 As can be easily seen and perceived every day, science has been facing important advances in many fields in the last decades and recently great new advances have been made.
-Now a new history may be in progression in the current century.
-Technology at a nanoscale has arrived and a completely new world is already there, with significant and continuous discoveries.
+Now a new history may be beginning in the current century.
+Technology at a nanoscale has arrived and a completely new world is now there, with significant and continuous discoveries.